Degree: Bachelor of Science (B.Sc.)

 During your studies, you will take the core subject "Sports Science" and also choose one of the two compulsory electives: "Sport and Health Management" or "Sport and Health Psychology".
 The program content includes:

-• natural science, sports medicine and research methods: you will gain the scientific basis for understanding the human body in a sporting context here.
+• Natural Science, Sports medicine, and Research Methods: you'll gain the scientific foundations for understanding the human body in a sporting context here.
 This includes sports motor skills, biomechanics, training science, anatomy, physiology and sports nutrition.

-• specialization in sports science: in this area, you will deepen your knowledge in specific areas of sports science, either in a social science or natural science context.
+• Advanced Sport and Exercise Science: in this area, you will deepen your knowledge in specific areas of sports science, either in a social science or natural science context.

-• theory and practice of sports: here you will familiarize yourself with the theoretical and practical aspects of various sports.
-This includes basic courses in the theory and practice of sport as well as specific courses on sports of your choice, the basics of individual and team sports and in-depth courses in individual or team sports.
+• Sports: Theory and Practice: here you will familiarize yourself with the theoretical and practical aspects of various sports.
+These include basic courses in the theory and practice of sport as well as specific courses on sports of your choice, the basics of individual and team sports and in-depth courses in individual or team sports.

-• compulsory elective subject Sports and Health Management: this subject deals with content from various fields of sports science such as sports marketing, sports management, sports therapy, physiological performance diagnostics or occupational health management.
+• Compulsory Elective Subject Sports and Health Management: this subject deals with content from various fields of sports science such as sports marketing, sports management, sports therapy, physiological performance diagnostics and occupational health management.

 Internship

-Practical experience is an important part of the course.
+Practical experience is an important part of the program.
 You will complete an orientation internship of at least 3 weeks and an in-depth internship of at least 6 weeks.
 You have the freedom to choose your internship according to your interests, as long as it fits in with the content of your studies or possible future fields of work.
 These internships offer you insights into professional fields of activity, help you to clarify professional tasks and goals, combine theory and practice, promote your own initiative and open up career opportunities for you.
-In addition, you will complete an internal project internship of 60 hours as part of the compulsory elective subject Sports and Health Management.
+You will also complete an internal project internship of 60 hours as part of the compulsory elective subject Sports and Health Management.

 Stays abroad